-To create long-term performing arts education partnerships with schools,
+To create long-term performing arts education partnerships,

 dynamic community outreach opportunities and innovative productions that enrich and transform students and families through theatre and the arts.

-Stages on the Sound was founded in 2005 and incorporated in 2006 as a 501(c)3 not for profit theatre company.
+Stages on the Sound was founded in 2005 and incorporated in 2006 as a 501(c)3 non-profit theatre company.
 The original mission of the company was the restoration of the Rosemary Open Air Theatre on the grounds of the Seminary of the Immaculate Conception Seminary in Lloyd Neck, NY overlooking Long Island Sound.
 Our founding members galvanized their vision to create a theatre company that provided quality theatre education and production during the clean-up weekends with friends, family and community members at the historic amphitheater.

 While the amphitheater project would remain elusive, Stages began its programming in earnest beginning with an educational residency at Huntington High School which culminated in a joint production of Romeo and Juliet.
 The residency and production allowed students to learn and perform alongside professional actors.